oddbird/oddleventy/content/work/timedesigner.md

 project goals document,
 user profiles to understand
 the actions different users
-may want to take a different stages in their journey through the app.
+may want to take at different stages in their journey through the app.
 We created a data model
 and glossary of terms,